alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 decimal totalB = CalculateTotal(100m, 0.13m, 5m);  // 107.35
 ```

-At this level of reasoning, discarding `totalA` does not change the observable behavior of the program.
-The next invocation still produces `107.35`, and repeated calls do not accumulate state or remember prior executions.
+At this level of reasoning, discarding `totalA` does not change observable behavior: the next invocation still produces `107.35`, and repeated calls do not remember prior executions.

 The first place this matters is the operation that applies your function.
-The eager `List.Map` helper from Part 1 invokes the function once for every element. `Maybe.Map` invokes it zero or one times. `Result.Map` invokes it only when a successful value is present.
+The eager `List.Map` helper from Part 1 invokes the function once per element, `Maybe.Map` invokes it zero or one times, and `Result.Map` invokes it only when a successful value is present.

-When the function is pure, those rules only affect which values are returned.
-When the function has effects, they also affect what the program does: a list of ten customers can mean ten API calls, a missing `Maybe` value can mean no API call, and a failed `Result` can mean the next effectful step is skipped.
-You can think of each monad as bringing its own execution policy: pure functions usually remain composable because they do not care about that policy, but effectful functions may produce different outcomes when the abstraction is free to choose when, whether, or how to run them.
+For pure functions, those rules change only which values are returned.
+For effectful functions, they also change what the program does.
+Each abstraction brings its own execution policy, and effectful functions may care when, whether, or how they are invoked.

-> Note: I am starting with `Map` because it is the simplest place to see the invocation question.
-Strictly speaking, `Map` is the functor operation. `FlatMap`, also called bind, is the monadic operation used when the next function returns another value in the same context.

 Now compare an effectful function: